 When I think of true health and well-being I think of more than just physical health.
 We are multidimensional beings and if we don't focus on health in other areas of life beyond our physical body, I don't think we can truly be healthy.
 These prompts will help you think of ways to improve your physical health, financial health, mental health, spiritual health, emotional health, and social health on a daily basis.
 You may be absolutely fatigued and think this is impossible some days but on the rough days "rest" would fit into just about every category so you are still a success!

 I always recap my week on Sundays.
 I think it is important to reflect on the week that has past in order to plan the week ahead.
 This is a great way to check in and reset.
 This will give you a few minutes to pause on what has worked well over the past week and what you would like to do differently this coming week.

 This is my latest addition to the planner.
 I have upgraded it a couple times over the last month as I run into issues on my own journey.
 Even though I have been tracking my symptoms, I feel like I have had a killer month and can't remember the last good day I had.
 So it occurred to me that it may be helpful to rate each day on a scale of 1-10 and just write my worst complaint that day.
 It helps me see the ups and downs, notice any weekly patterns due to my schedule, and connect more dots.

 That's about it!
 I know how helpful this journal has been for me so I am deeply hopeful it will help other people too.
-The Wellness Journal only costs $7.77 and you can print it out at home and stick it in a three-ring binder or send it to Kinkos or Staples to get it printed and bound.
+The Wellness Journal only costs $5.55 and you can print it out at home and stick it in a three-ring binder or send it to Kinkos or Staples to get it printed and bound.
+I also have a printed version for $12.99.
 Ready to purchase?
 Click here.